CarlosEAM/u-just-jump/README.md

 - `.` full stops are black spaces
 - `@` player
 - `o` the letter o are the coins
-- Lava consists of 3 different characters depending on the desired effect:
+- Lava consists of 4 different characters depending on the desired effect:
   - `+` sitting still lava block
   - `=` moving back and forth horizontally in a loop
   - `|` moving up and down in a loop
-  - `v` dripping lava, once it hits the the floor it drips again
+  - `v` dripping lava, once it hits the the floor it starts falling again

 **Map Example**